 Because I said, "I'm great," about a split second before I went for him the moment he was within reaching distance.
-Going up to the tips of my toes, I put my arms around the back of his neck, my chest plastering itself against his, and I went for it.
+Going up to the tips of my toes, my arms went around the back of his neck, my chest plastering itself against his, and I went for it.